Towards Interpretable Federated Learning: IFL Approaches

 \subsubsection{Influence-based Techniques}

 Influence-based IFL sample selection methods have been proposed for clients to determine the impacts of individual local training samples on model predictions.
-Influence function methods are commonly used in determining how the model parameters change when a training point is perturbed \cite{koh2017understanding}.
+Influence function methods are commonly used in determining how the model parameters change when a training point is perturbed.
 However, in large-scale FL systems, considering the large $n$ and $p$ in deep neural models, directly calculating influence values for all training samples will incur prohibitively high computation overhead (\emph{e.g.}, $O(np^2+p^3)$ operations) and communication overhead (\emph{e.g.}, $O(kp^2+np)$ cost).
 Thus, existing works adopt efficient influence approximation methods.
 One category \cite{li2021efficient,li2021privacy} leverages HVP approximation methods, which reduce computation and communication overhead to $O(np)$ and $O(pk)$, respectively.
 Another category \cite{rokvic2022privacy} utilizes the sign of the influence value rather than the exact influence value to measure the influence of the training samples (based on the observation that a positive influence value indicates that a data sample has a positive impact on the prediction; and vice-versa).
 However, this method suffers from large approximation errors when the percentage of noisy data increases.
+Recently, another work \cite{li2023fedcss} proposes a joint federated client and sample selection approach to distinguish hard samples (which are beneficial) from noisy samples (which are harmful).
+It is a bilevel optimization approach that performs meta-learning based online approximation to iteratively update global FL models.
+Theoretical analysis shows that it is guaranteed to converge in an efficient manner.